Individual Representation in Approval-Based Committee Voting: Domain Restrictions

 Now, we turn our attention to the \textit{voter interval} domain.
 Due to the similarity between VI and CI, one might expect a similar result here.
 Surprisingly, however, we can prove a positive result for VI: We provide an algorithm that finds a $(2,4)$-IR committee in polynomial time for any VI profile.
-In \Cref{app:dom_rest}, we show that such a guarantee cannot be provided by common ABC rules.

-Before describing the high level idea of our algorithm we state a useful property of VI profiles.
+Before describing the high level idea of our algorithm, we state a useful property of VI profiles.
 Without loss of generality, we assume that the linear order witnessing VI is given by $(1,\dots,n)$.
 Moreover, for $a, b \in \mathbb{Z}$ with $a\le b$, we let $[a,b]$ denote the integer interval $\{a, a+1, \ldots, b\}$.

 \begin{restatable}{observation}{supportlem} Let $i_1,i_2,i_3 \in [n]$ such that $i_1 < i_2 <i_3$.
 For any $S \subseteq \cC$, if $i_1 \in N(S)$ and $i_3 \in N(S)$, then $i_2 \in N(S)$. \end{restatable}